Home

 You would be horrified.

 You expect them to take their time.
-To look under the hood and check out several options.
+To look under the hood and check out several possibilities.
 Of course an experienced mechanic will have a reasoned assumption of what the problem could be.
 But that hunch is actually only a guide of where to look first.

 It's the same with your elderly parents.
 You notice they are forgetting things, and IMMEDIATELY make the assumption that have Alzheimers.
 Not so fast.
 There are many causes for memory loss -- like poor nutrition, sleep deprivation, or medications that are interacting poorly.
 Even emotional states like grieving or stress can take a toll on memory.